Evaluating General-Purpose AI with Psychometrics

 \section{Abstract}

-Artificial intelligence (AI) has witnessed an evolution from task-specific to general-purpose systems that trend toward human versatility.
-As AI systems begin to play pivotal roles in society, it is important to ensure that they are adequately evaluated.
-Current AI benchmarks typically assess performance on collections of specific tasks.
-This has drawbacks when used for assessing general-purpose AI systems.
-First, it is difficult to predict whether AI systems could complete a new task it has never seen or that did not previously exist.
-Second, these benchmarks often focus on overall performance metrics, potentially overlooking the finer details crucial for making informed decisions.
-Lastly, there are growing concerns about the reliability of existing benchmarks and questions about what is being measured.
-To solve these challenges, this paper suggests that psychometrics, the science of psychological measurement, should be placed at the core of evaluating general-purpose AI.
-Psychometrics provides a rigorous methodology for identifying and measuring the latent constructs that underlie performance across multiple tasks.
-We discuss its merits, warn against potential pitfalls, and propose a framework for putting it into practice.
-Finally, we explore future opportunities to integrate psychometrics with AI.
+Comprehensive and accurate evaluation of general-purpose AI systems such as large language models allows for effective mitigation of their risks and deepened understanding of their capabilities.
+Current evaluation methodology, mostly based on benchmarks of specific tasks, falls short of adequately assessing these versatile AI systems, as present techniques lack a scientific foundation for predicting their performance on unforeseen tasks and explaining their varying performance on specific task items or user inputs.
+Moreover, existing benchmarks of specific tasks raise growing concerns about their reliability and validity.
+To tackle these challenges, we suggest transitioning from task-oriented evaluation to construct-oriented evaluation.
+Psychometrics, the science of psychological measurement, provides a rigorous methodology for identifying and measuring the latent constructs that underlie performance across multiple tasks.
+We discuss its merits, warn against potential pitfalls, and propose a framework to put it into practice.
+Finally, we explore future opportunities of integrating psychometrics with the evaluation of general-purpose AI systems.\looseness=-1